Skip Navigation

 Gerrymandering Explained

-The practice has been a thorn in the side of democracy for centuries, and with the new round of redistricting it’s a bigger threat than ever.
+The practice has long been a thorn in the side of American democracy, but it’s becoming a bigger threat than ever.

 Published: August 10, 2021